 - Postoperative care (if included in cost)

-For example, a male abdominoplasty done as a stand-alone procedure costs less than a circumferential body lift with a male thigh lift.
-This is why Dr Briggs provides an estimation of the costs after he sees you during the first consultation.
+For example, a male abdominoplasty done as a stand-alone procedure costs less than a circumferential body lift and thigh lift.
+This is why Dr Briggs provides a quote (this is just an estimation) with a breakdown of the costs after he sees you during the first consultation and determines what surgery is right for you.

 Is Body Lift for Men Covered by Medicare?

-Unfortunately, Male body lift surgery is not usually covered by medicare, super, or insurance.
+Unfortunately, Male body lift surgery is not usually covered by Medicare or insurance.

 Want more information about your Procedure?